 Whether for religious, personal, or health reasons, Gator Dining Services strives to accommodate a large range of special dietary needs.
 Many of the recipes at both dining halls can be made without certain ingredients upon request.
 In addition, both dining halls have permanent Vegan Corner stations that serve daily entrées.
 For more information and specific questions, please contact Gator Dining Nutritionist, Hannah Stahmer, at email@example.com.

-If you request to modify or cancel your meal plan under one of the three approved circumstances (transferring to Declining Balance during the grace period, joining a fraternity or sorority with a mandatory meal plan component, or graduating, withdrawing, or transferring from UF), then the remaining value of your meal plan will be prorated on a weekly basis (Wednesday through Tuesday), based on the number of weeks remaining in the semester.
+If you request to modify your meal plan under one of the three approved circumstances (transferring to Declining Balance during the grace period, joining a fraternity or sorority with a mandatory meal plan component, or graduating, withdrawing, or transferring from UF), then the remaining value of your meal plan will be prorated on a weekly basis (Thursday through Wednesday), based on the number of weeks remaining in the semester.
 This method applies to all meal plans, regardless of how many meals have been eaten.
 In addition, a $35 administration fee will be administered for refunds.

-The meal portion of the Meal Plan for the fall and spring semesters, can be used at both all-you-care-to-eat dining halls on campus as well as Papa John’s, Pollo Tropical, Chomp It, Home Zone, Croutons, the Camellia Court Cafe, and *Moe’s Southwest Grill and *Burger King.
-Meal plan swipes at Papa John’s, Pollo Tropical, Home Zone, Croutons and Chomp It are limited to one lunch Monday – Friday and one dinner Monday – Thursday.
-At *Moe’s Southwest Grill and *Burger King, one dinner swipe daily (after 4 pm) plus Subway starting in Spring 2014.
-At the Camellia Court Cafe, one lunch swipe per day Tuesday-Saturday.
-The meals at these locations are not unlimited as in the all-you-care-to-eat dining halls.
+The meal portion of the Meal Plan for the fall and spring semesters, can be used at both all-you-care-to-eat dining halls on campus.
+The secondary locations include Wendy’s, Papa John’s, Pollo Tropical, Jamba Juice, Chomp It, Croutons, the Camellia Court Cafe, Moe’s Southwest Grill and Subway.
+The meals at the secondary locations are for specific combos and/or a dollar equivalency, which may differ by location and are subject to change.
+Meals at these locations are also during specific day parts.
+The meals at these secondary locations are not unlimited as in the all-you-care-to-eat dining halls.